pkutaj/pkutaj.github.io/_posts/2021-01-06-PS-write-multiline-commands.md

 ---
 layout: post
-title: 3 Approaches to Powershell Multiliners — Backticks, Splatting and Natural Line Continuators
+title: 3 Approaches to Powershell Multiliners — Backticks, Splatting, and Natural Line Continuators
 categories: [powershell]
 ---

 ## usecase
 * the question is that of an elegant interaction, i.e. not having to write long commands in a single line
-* the answer is don't use backticks unless spliting arguments, try splatting and rely on natural line continuators like a pipeline operator or scriptblock operator (and many others)
+* the answer is don't use backticks unless splitting arguments, try splatting and rely on natural line continuators like a pipeline operator or scriptblock operator (and many others)

 <!-- TOC -->